chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

    * If needed, **attach** a predefined tag.
 You can create or manage tags in our [Tags Section](https://mobohubb.readme.io/docs/tags#/).

 6. **Link to a Task or Form** (Optional)
-   * You can associate the scan point with an existing task or form (created in later steps).
+   * You can associate the scan point with an existing task or form (created in later steps). **For the task or form to be marked as complete, the scan must happen.**
    * For initial setup, you may choose **None** until tasks/forms are ready.

 7. **Activate the Scan Point**